 5: Turn the Camera Completely Off

-The next one is a little bit older, but still useful and that is to turn your camera completely off in-between shots to save charge.
-Again, I know this is no brainer, but actually cameras these days are pretty efficient at saving battery power, even If you do leave them on.
+The next one is a little bit older but still useful and that is to turn your camera completely off in-between shots to save charge.
+Again, I know this is a no-brainer, but actually cameras these days are pretty efficient at saving battery power, even If you do leave them on.

 6: Take Note of Overall Battery Life

 The last tip is for all the people out there who have been doing photography for years.
 The tip is to keep a track of your battery life, the battery’s overall health and replace or retire batteries as necessary.

 How to Take Care of a Camera Battery

 Most of the devices run on batteries these days, and cameras are no exception.
 So, it’s important to take care of your batteries properly.
 Follow the recommendations below to take good care of your camera’s battery.

 1: Don’t Discharge Batteries Completely